Laser Hair Removal

 - Pigment changes, especially in those with darker skin

 Laser hair removal is safe and effective for most people when performed correctly by a qualified practitioner.
 Special care must be taken for those with darker skin, through the use of a less intensive laser to avoid damaging the outer skin.
 Laser hair removal is not recommended for pregnant women.

 You can’t usually use your private medical insurance for cosmetic surgery but you can pay directly for your Laser Hair Removal treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you able to use your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital.
+If you are able to use your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital.